Myster-Tee/TinfoilWebServer/README.md

 }
 ```

-**"IndexType"** principle:
-- *"Flatten"*: all files are returned at once, including files from subdirectories.
-- *"Hierachical"*: only files and folders contained in the corresponding requested directory will be returned.

 ### Default settings
 - When *"Kestrel"* configuration is omitted, server listens to *http://localhost:5000/*.
 - When *"ServedDirectories"* is omitted, current directory is used.
 - When *"AllowedExt"* is omitted, the following extensions *["xci", "nsz", "nsp"]* are used.
-- When *"IndexType"* is omitted, *"Flatten"* type is used.